Ben435/learning-hotwire/README.md

 It makes _sense_, but I don't see how it doesn't get messy with any sort of scale.
 I guess it doesn't by not having any scale?

+#### Side note

+Stimulus would be incredibly useful for making those drop-in "plugins" we see in older JS.

+Eg: a single `<script src="carousel-widget-lib">` tag and mark a `<div class="be-a-carousel">` as neccessary, and you get a carousel widget, or a hamburger menu etc.

 ## Verdict

 **The Good**